 - Bring lots of sunscreen and your ship’s towel.

 - Bring some cash to pay your driver and for any drinks or trinkets.

 - Decide ahead of time what you’d like to see.

-Once you get back on ship, compare notes with other cruisers.
+Once you get back on the ship, compare notes with other cruisers.
 Our British friends went on a tour of the island and loved it.
-Plus they got to see a UNESCO World Heritage sight.
+Plus they got to see a UNESCO World Heritage site.
 Another couple said that they were originally taken to Ffryes Beach.
 But it was so deserted that they were afraid their driver would not show back up so that they asked him to go to Valley Church instead.

 Which Antigua beaches are your favorites?
 Do you have other suggestions on how to hire taxis in Antigua or other ports of call?